Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 • Click OK.

 When you authenticate the client computer using SSL or TLS, the server sends a list of trusted certificate issuers.
-This list contains the set of certificate issuers that the server usually trusts and assists client computers in selecting specific client certificates from multiple certificates.
+This list contains the set of digital certificate issuers that the server usually trusts and assists client computers in selecting specific client certificates from multiple certificates.
 It is always a healthy practice to minimize the number of certificates in the system by disabling the SendTrustedIssuerList.

 The default value of the SendTrustedIssuerList is generally 0 (off by default), but you must verify that and disable it.
 You can use the given instructions to disable the SendTrustedIssuerList: